jefftranter/68000/monitor/README.md

 Teesside TS2 Monitor (TSBUG2) Commands
 ======================================

-JUMP <address>     Begin at <address>.
+JUMP &lt;address&gt;     Begin at &lt;address&gt;.

-MEMORY <address>   Examines contents of <address> and allows them to be changed.
+MEMORY &lt;address&gt;   Examines contents of &lt;address&gt; and allows them to be changed.

-LOAD <string>      Loads S1/S2 records from the host. <string> is sent to host.
+LOAD &lt;string&gt;      Loads S1/S2 records from the host. &lt;string&gt; is sent to host.

-DUMP <string>      Sends S1 records to the host and is preceeded by <string>.
+DUMP &lt;string&gt;      Sends S1 records to the host and is preceeded by &lt;string&gt;.

 TRAN               Enters the transparent mode.
 Exited by ESC, E.

-NOBR <address>     Removes the breakpoint at <address> from the BP table.
+NOBR &lt;address&gt;     Removes the breakpoint at &lt;address&gt; from the BP table.
 If no address is given all BPs are removed.

 DISP               Displays the contents of the pseudo registers in TSK_T.

-GO <address>       Starts program execution at <address> and loads regs from TSK_T.
+GO &lt;address&gt;       Starts program execution at &lt;address&gt; and loads regs from TSK_T.

 BRGT               Puts a breakpoint in the BP table, but not in the code.